-Piedmontese beef is a Slow Food Presidium.
-The production area of the native Piedmontese breed of cattle, better known as Fassone Piemontese, embraces the whole of Piedmont; in particular the province of Cuneo, the province of Asti and some areas of the province of Turin.
+Piedmontese cattle is a Slow Food Presidia.
+The areas where the indigenous Piemontese breed of cattle is raised, better known as Fassone Piemontese, are found throughout Piedmont, in particular the province of Cuneo, Asti and some areas of the province of Turin.

-, it is identified as leaner than many other white meat or fish and is internationally recognized as one of the best meats for its dietary and nutritional values
+, it is identified as being a lot leaner than white meat or fish and is recognized internationally as one of the best meats for dietary and nutritional values.

-The characteristic red colour of the meat is due to the significant content of iron and antioxidant compounds, largely linked to Vitamin E, and to the motor activity that favours vascular development and the elimination of fat around the muscle fibres.
+The typical red color of the meat is due to the significant iron content and antioxidant compounds in large part related to Vitamin E, and the space available to the animal to move about, activity that promotes vascular development and the elimination of fat around the muscle fibers.

-In Cascina Stella, in fact, all cattle of the Piedmontese breed are free to move freely within the 30 hectares of land owned.
+At Cascina Stella all Piedmontese Breed cattle are able to move about freely within the 30 hectares of property.

-To obtain quality meat, Cascina Stella uses only traditional foods grown, produced and processed on its own farm, with the exception of soya, which is of controlled origin and purchased from selected suppliers.
+In order to obtain quality meat, Cascina Stella uses only traditional foods that are grown, produced and processed on their own farm, with the exception of soy beans which are of controlled origin bought from selected suppliers

-Cascina Stella does not use genetically manipulated seeds.
+Cascina Stella does not use genetically modified seeds.